-71% of people who use the Internet use Facebook.
-63% of Facebook users visit Facebook every day. (source) This is where parents’ eyes are looking!
+The simplest (yet effective!) place to start is with Facebook posts.
+68% of adults in the U.S. use Facebook.
+74% of Facebook users visit Facebook every day. (source) This is where parents’ eyes are looking!

 Facebook ads allow you to place an ad right on the user’s “feed” – not off on a sidebar that they’ve learned to ignore.
 They can just read the ad, or they may choose to click on it.
 (You choose what happens when they click – they could click to like your Facebook page, or the click could link to your website.)
 You only pay if they click on your ad.

 Facebook ads let you target.
-For example, I can target my ad to people that Facebook has determined are: women, 24 – 44 years old, living in Bellevue, WA or within a ten mile radius (but excluding Seattle) who have purchased baby food, toys for young children, or clothes for young children.
-Facebook says that’s a possible audience of 5800.
-For $10, I put an ad in front of 995 of those parents, 23 clicked through to our website to learn more.
-That’s 43 cents for each person who came to our site to learn more – good bang for your buck!
+For example, I targeted an ad to people that Facebook has determined are: women, 24 – 44 years old, living in Bellevue, WA or within a ten mile radius that Facebook believes are new parents (0 -1 2 months).
+Facebook said that’s a possible audience of 6500 people.
+For $10, I put an ad in front of 872 of those parents, 10 clicked through to our website to learn more.
+That’s 95 cents for each person who came to our site to learn more – good bang for your buck!
 How to place ads on Facebook.

 The big picture is: you create a short ad.
 You choose whether it will display on search networks, display networks, or both.
 Then you define what kinds of people to show it to (geographic region, etc.).
 Then you define “keywords.”